Biden hails ‘rock-solid’ US-UK relationship at Downing Street talks with Sunak

 Mr Biden, whose short layover in London comes ahead of a crunch Nato summit in Vilnius, Lithuania, said the “relationship is rock solid”.

-He said he “couldn’t be meeting with a closer friend and a greater ally”.
+He said he “couldn’t be meeting with a closer friend and a greater ally”, while Mr Sunak hailed the US and UK as “two of the firmest allies” in Nato.

-Mr Sunak said the pair would continue talks on how the UK and US can “strengthen our co-operation, our joint economic security, to the benefit of our citizens”.

-Ahead of the Nato gathering, the Prime Minister said the US and UK “stand as two of the firmest allies in that alliance”.

-Mr Biden ignored shouted questions from reporters, as the pair reflected on the sunny relationship between the two countries only weeks after Mr Sunak travelled to Washington.

-The issue of support for Ukraine’s ambitions for Nato membership and the US decision to provide Kyiv with cluster munitions are signs that Westminster and Washington are not entirely on the same page, but both leaders emphasised the closeness of the transatlantic relationship.
+But the issue of support for Ukraine’s ambitions for Nato membership and the US decision to provide Kyiv with cluster munitions are signs that Westminster and Washington are not entirely on the same page.

-His arrival just after 10.30am on Monday saw a heavy security presence in Whitehall, with the American leader due later at Windsor Castle for tea and talks on the climate crisis with the King.

-The meeting, which lasted around 40 minutes, was also attended by US Secretary of State Antony Blinken and Foreign Secretary James Cleverly as well as several senior national security advisers.

-Making his first visit to No 10 as President, Mr Biden appeared relaxed as he sat side by side with the Prime Minister, who laughed when the president quipped about how frequently the two leaders meet.

-It comes after the president defended the “difficult” decision to send cluster munitions to Kyiv.

-Mr Sunak responded by saying Britain “discourages” their use as one of 123 signatories of a convention banning the bombs, but No 10 would not say whether he will raise the issue on Monday.
+The president in recent days defended the “difficult” decision to send the weapons to Ukraine, with Mr Sunak responding by saying Britain “discourages” their use as one of 123 signatories of a convention banning the bombs

+No 10 confirmed that the issue was discussed in the meeting between the leaders, which lasted around 40 minutes and was also attended by US secretary of state Antony Blinken and Foreign Secretary James Cleverly.

+The Prime Minister’s official spokesman said providing the weapons “was a difficult choice for the US” that had been “forced on them by Russia’s war of aggression”.

 The Nato summit is also likely to see wrangling between allies over Ukraine’s path to membership of the alliance.